mapkts/owlzone/_posts/2020-05-31-an-intro-to-bash-scripting.md

 image: images/200531-bash.png
 ---

 Bash is a Unix shell and command language written by Brain Fox.
 The name is an acronym for Bourne-Again Shell, a pun on the name of the Bourne shell that it replaces and the notion of being "born again".
-Bash scripts are widely used by system administrators, programmers, network engineers and anyone else who uses a Linux/Unix system regularly.
+It is widely used by system administrators, programmers, network engineers and anyone else who uses a Linux/Unix system regularly.
+Knowledge of bash programming basics is important for every Linux user.

-Here's the notes I had written while going through [bash scripting tutorials](https://ryanstutorials.net/bash-scripting-tutorial/).
-The entire notes is written as an bash program, and is self-explanatory.
+The code block below is the notes I had written while going through [bash scripting tutorial](https://ryanstutorials.net/bash-scripting-tutorial/), and can be served as a mostly adequate guide to bash scripting.

 ```bash
 #!/bin/bash